 Being diagnosed with terminal cancer is enough to make anyone cry.
 Once you have had time to come to terms with the reality of the situation, you will face the prospects of expensive treatment and care.
 If you own a life insurance policy, you may be able to sell it for a lump sum of cash in the secondary market for insurance, and use the money to relieve the financial burden of cancer.Read More

 The secondary market for life insurance exists to connect owners of life insurance policies, who want to sell their policies, with third parties who are interested in purchasing those life insurance policies.
-If you have a dramatic decline in your health and need money while you are alive, have your policy valued to see how much you might get by selling it in the secondary life insurance market.Read More
+If you have a dramatic decline in your health and need money while you are alive, have your policy appraised to see how much you might get by selling it in the secondary life insurance market.Read More

-Understanding the viatical settlement process will help you make the right decision when considering the sale of a life insurance policy that you own.
+Understanding the viatical settlement process can help you make the right decision when considering the sale of a life insurance policy that you own.
 The viatical life insurance settlement process is not any more complicated than the process of buying a life insurance policy.Read More